galaxyeagle/galaxyeagle.github.io/pages/GK/STCA.md

 Azadirachtin is a chemical compound found in the seeds, leaves, and bark of the neem tree (Azadirachta indica).
 It is the primary insecticidal compound found in neem oil.
 Azadirachtin has strong biological activities against various pest insects and is used as a biopesticide in many commercial products.

 The Western Pacific basin is the most active region for tropical cyclones and accounts for about a third of the world’s tropical cyclones.
 The North Indian basin accounts for only about 4% of the global total, although it is one of the most vulnerable regions in the world to the effects of such cyclones.
 The Saffir-Simpson (SS) hurricane wind scale, introduced in the early 1970s, is the most widely used metric for warning the public about the dangers of tropical cyclones.
 The SS hurricane wind scales are categorised by the maximum sustained wind speed at a height of 10 metres.
 Although most tropical cyclone-related deaths are caused by storm surge and heavy rainfall, wind hazard remains an important metric for communicating risk to the public and a critical metric for measuring the impact of these cyclones.
 There are five categories on the SS hurricane wind scale — category 1 to category 5 — with category 5 wind speed exceeding 252 km/hour.
 The combined effects of wind, storm surge, and rainfall in a category 5 impact would completely raze any structure.

 Sandalwood (vulnerable) is a partial or hemiparasite that typically grows in deciduous forests.
 It requires the presence of four or five other trees growing around it to thrive.
 The roots of sandalwood form a haustorium, which is a specialized structure that attaches to the roots of the host tree.
-This haustorium acts like an octopus-like hold, allowing the sandalwood to extract water and nutrients from the host tree [[1]].
+This haustorium acts like an octopus-like hold, allowing the sandalwood to extract water and nutrients from the host tree.
 The haustorium of sandalwood establishes a connection with the host tree's roots, enabling the sandalwood to obtain the necessary resources for its growth and survival.
-This parasitic relationship allows the sandalwood to benefit from the host tree's nutrient supply while still carrying out some photosynthesis on its own [[2]].
+This parasitic relationship allows the sandalwood to benefit from the host tree's nutrient supply while still carrying out some photosynthesis on its own.
 It's important to note that sandalwood is not a full parasite and can perform photosynthesis to some extent.
-However, it still relies on the host tree for certain nutrients and water, making it a partial or hemiparasite [[3]].
+However, it still relies on the host tree for certain nutrients and water, making it a partial or hemiparasite [[3.
 Sandalwood's unique adaptation to its environment and its reliance on other trees for survival make it an interesting species in deciduous forests.

 The sandalwood tree's reliance on other trees in its early growth phase, as well as the short-lived and non-storable nature of its seeds, have contributed to the challenges faced by overexploited sandalwood trees.
 These factors have led to a significant decline in the number of sandalwood trees in the forests of South India.
 It is not surprising that Australia is now the world’s largest supplier of sandalwood and its oil.